Project - School Room: Map of the US (tutorial)

 Pouring a small amount of white acrylic paint onto a disposable plate and using a small paintbrush, I painted in the outlines of the states.
 Don't be scared - it's much easier than it looks.
 Your traced outline provides a nice ditch for your paint to follow.

 For reference, I used the paper map as I painted the names of the states, free-handing it and trying to keep my lettering as narrow as possible.
 I started in the larger (western) states since they had more room for the lettering, and as I practiced, it was easier to move east into the smaller states and paint smaller lettering.
+Then, using a tiny dab of silver acrylic paint, I painted a star where each state's Capitol is.

 Once that was done, I used a scrap of heavy sandpaper to rough up the edges.
 I like the way the white primer shows through a bit in spots.
 I was able to bend the boards along the joints, and sand a little along the edges, too.